Create your own easy flower arrangement for the holidays or any occasion with this simple step-by-step technique… Gorgeous and impressive!

 - filler greenery

 Speaking of floral foam, make sure that what you’re using is the wet floral foam, not to be confused with the foam used for faux flower arrangements.
-Wet floral foam is designed to absorb and hold the water, keeping your arrangement fresh and beautiful.
+Wet floral foam is designed to absorb and hold the water, keeping your arrangement fresh and beautiful for an extended period of time.

-Now is when you can get creative and fill your vase with whatever fits the theme of your get together.
-I filled my vase up with mini ornaments, and then I placed my bowl inside the top of the vase.
+Now is when you can get creative and fill your vase up with whatever fits the theme of your get together.
+I filled my vase up with mini shatterproof Christmas ornaments, and then I placed my bowl inside the top of the vase.

 Cut a piece of wet floral foam so that it’s about twice as tall as the bowl you’re using and soak it thoroughly with water.
-Then squash the wet floral foam down inside the bowl.
+Then gently press the wet floral foam down inside the bowl.

-With floral shears, trim the bottom of each flower at a sharp angle as you go, and start placing them randomly into the wet floral foam, creating a spherical look.
-Since I used a variety of flowers, I started with the largest flowers first and then moved on to the smaller flowers.
+Since I used flowers that were a variety of sizes, I started with the largest flowers first and then moved on to the smaller flowers.
 Continue placing your flowers until you get the full look you want to achieve.

-At this point I wanted to go back in and fill in the bare spots with some filler greenery.
+At this point, I wanted to fill in the bare spots with some fresh filler greenery.
 Unfortunately, my local store didn’t carry anything that was suitable.
-If you’d like more, you could use some cuttings from your bushes or even pay your local Christmas tree farm a visit for some evergreen trimmings.
+If you’d like more fullness and a filled look, you can use some cuttings from your bushes or even pay your local Christmas tree farm a visit for evergreen trimmings.
+Typically they will give these out for free!

 How To Care For Your Flower Arrangement

-This arrangement only took about 15 minutes to complete.
+This simple Christmas floral centerpiece only took about 15 minutes to complete.
 While that’s longer and a little more involved than just tossing the flowers in a vase, it’s SO much prettier and more impressive for a special occasion!